How much do dental implants cost? / How cost-effective are they? -

 - Placing the implant abutment.
 (Preparing the implant to receive its restoration.)

 - Restoring the implant.
 (Placing the crown, bridge or denture.)

 This page also discusses the cost effectiveness of choosing a dental implant as compared to saving the tooth via the use of root canal treatment.

-1) Costs associated with placing a tooth implant (implant surgery).
+a) Fees for placing a tooth implant (implant surgery).

-Note #2: Some implant systems require a second-stage surgery where, after healing, the gum tissue overlying the implant is trimmed and made ready for its restoration.
+Note #2: Some implant systems require a second-stage surgery where, after healing, the gum tissue lying over the implant is trimmed, so to expose it and make it ready for restoration.
 There may or may not be an additional charge for this procedure, you'll simply have to ask.

-2) Costs associated with placing the implant's abutment.
+b) Costs associated with placing the implant's abutment.